georgiagrayland/sports-expense-tracker/README.md

 - Inspiration for the initial concept of this program came from the [DataQuest Website](https://www.dataquest.io/blog/python-projects-for-beginners/).
 However, the decision to make it specific for a sports team or individual is my own idea and adaptation.

 ### Acknowledgements
-I would like to thank my mentor Harry Dhillion for his support throughout the course of this project, as well as my peers at Code Institute for their support and feedback.
+I would like to thank my mentor Harry Dhillon for his support throughout the course of this project, as well as my peers at Code Institute for their support and feedback.